-The jacket shown below is also from ShopMyFairLady.com but it is a couple of years old.
-They always have similar jackets which have sheer details throughout which make them the perfect cool coverup to wear in summer.
+The jacket shown below is also from ShopMyFairLady.com, but it is a couple of years old.
+They always have similar jackets that have sheer details throughout, making them the perfect cool coverup to wear in summer.

 When I attend a wedding, give a speech or attend a special luncheon, I often wear one of my navy blue sets by IC Collection.
 I am never confident or comfortable in a dress, so these pant sets serve me well.
 The color navy can be a winner for anyone in any situation.
 You can wear gold or silver with it, and it flatters almost every complexion.
-I am lucky to have one pair of navy suede shoes that are a good match for this look, but normally I wear nude shoes with navy.
+I am lucky to have one pair of navy suede shoes that match this look, but I usually wear nude shoes with navy.
 Both these sets are from ShopMyFairLady.com.
-They often have what I am looking for, or they will try to find it for me, so that is always the first place I check when I need something for a special event.
+They often have what I am looking for or try to find it for me, so that is always the first place I check when I need something for a special event.

 My travel wardrobe must be comfortable, interchangeable, and look good right out of my bag.
-The black items I wear are often from the collection of basics found in my shop.
-Whenever we go away for the weekend, these pieces go in my bag every time.
-I take the wide strap tank, the three-quarter sleeve top with a low neckline, both the basic and the straight leg pants and the topper.
-Add a few colorful satin or silk scarves along with a white jacket as well as a pair of straight leg jeans and I can be dressed for anything in five minutes.
-These pieces dress up or down equally well.
+Whenever we go away for the weekend, I take pieces I can layer and interchange as needed.
+Add a few silk scarves along with a white jacket as well as a pair of straight-leg jeans, and I can be dressed for anything in five minutes.

 Black and white are the dominant colors in my wardrobe of easy to mix and match separate pieces.
 I take a good hard look at these items each time I wear them.
 Has the color started to fade?
 Is any part of the garment starting to wear thin or pill?

-Basic items that are often worn such as underwear, socks, tanks and tees should get replaced about every six months.
+Basic items that are often worn, such as underwear, socks, tanks, and tees, should be replaced every six months.
 Keep in mind that if you have six white tees that you wear in constant rotation, they will all last longer than if you only have one tee that you wash and wear three times a week.
-White items will start to look dingy after a while no matter how carefully you launder them.
+White items will start to look dingy after a while, no matter how carefully you launder them.
 If you hold your old faithful (which you have washed twenty times) up next to your new white tee in natural sunlight, you will see what I mean.
 If you dry clean your white jackets often, they will start to get more off-white each time.
 I love white, but I don’t automatically reach for it without giving it a good hard look first.
 My closet and my laundry room both have daylight bulbs installed so that I can see true colors.